MisustinIvan/Az-Kviz/README.md

 Repo for a school project az-kviz game

 # Requirements
+* Python 3.9
-pygame python module - install by pip3 install pygame
+* pygame python module - install by pip3 install pygame

 # Controls
 * Select the hexagon by clicking it with your mouse